AlexanderEggers/soundbox/README.md

 5. Push the "settings" button.
 The settings page should show a bluetooth address at the top.
 6. Now decide a color you want to show the slave devices of they are in range of this beacon.
 This color can include 0-9 and A-Z (no special characters!).
 7. After this you decide an audio mode.
 The mode decides the audio filter which will modified later.
+8. At last, decide if your beacon should allow the usage of gravity based accerlation calculation (make it possible to address movement of the device, like shaking)
-8. Hit save.
+9. Hit save.
-9. Repeat the steps (6 - 8) for all beacons.
+10. Repeat the steps (6 - 9) for all beacons.
-10. Take a slave device, push the "sensor" button and go to a beacon.
+11. Take a slave device, push the "sensor" button and go to a beacon.

 ## Functions
 ##### Bluetooth